josiahls/fast-reinforcement-learning-2/README.md

 # Fastrl2
 > This is a temporary location for fastrl version 2.

+# Overview

+Fastai for computer vision and tabular learning has been amazing.
+One would wish that this would be the same for RL.
+The purpose of this repo is to have a framework that is as easy as possible to start, but also designed for testing new agents.

+Documentation is being served  at https://josiahls.github.io/fast-reinforcement-learning-2/ from documentation directly generated via `nbdev` in this repo.

 # Whats new?